ESRC New Investigator Grants

 The ESRC New Investigator Grant scheme is to support early career researchers in their transition to becoming an independent researcher.

-The call is open to high-quality candidates who are within four years from their pre-viva PhD submission date.
+The call is open to high-quality candidates who are at an early stage in their research career.
 The scheme is designed to allow newer researchers to gain experience of research leadership and management and to formulate their plans for their research careers.
 Applicants who technically meet the eligibility criteria but hold a professorship will not be eligible to apply as there is an expectation that they have already obtained these research and management skills.

 Grants will usually be between two and three year’s duration and within an overall limit of £300,000 (100% full economic cost).

 The ESRC plans to fund up to around 30-35 grants a year.
 For more information on the scheme, please see:

 Points to note: The New Investigator Grant is for early career researchers who have an established publication track record and who are at a point in their career where they are looking to step forward and lead a research project.
 In acknowledgement of this, the School requires applicants to have at least two peer-reviewed academic publications which are deemed of high quality, and which they had a leading role.
 If you would like further guidance on whether your CV and publication track record is suitable for this scheme, please speak to your mentor in the first instance and/or your subject area Research Convener.